 The next person claimed that….

 “So ridiculous that the war for a de facto monarchy (the Al-Assads) that is fought for by one of the most aggressive imperialist regimes doesn’t get any meaningful criticism on a website called ‘anti-imperialism.org””- person on /r/syriancivilwar/

 This is an Orientalist diatribe.
-To call the Bashar Al-Assad or the Assad family in general royal is laughable (its as bad as calling the DPRK a “monarchy”).
-They were duly elected by the people of Syria and not even the intelligence and military establishments of the murderous empire (US) have EVER called them monarchial.
+To call the Bashar Al-Assad or the Assad family in general royal is laughable (it’s as bad as calling the DPRK a “monarchy”).
+They were duly elected by the people of Syria and not even the intelligence and military establishments of the murderous empire (U$) have EVER called them monarchial.
 They have scowled at Syria since the 1960s.
 Russia, which is implied here, is NOT “one of the most aggressive imperialist regimes.”
-Such aggressiveness comes from the murderous empire (US) and European capitalists, not from those who were supposedly imperialist.
+Such aggressiveness comes from the murderous empire (U$) and European capitalists, not the Russian imperialists.